The Draft Tournament Difference

-At this point old draft vets reacquaint with each other over a pint or shots of Jager (that’s for you Uncle Jager) but the majority of the room does not know each other, especially if this is a new tournament.
-You can easily spot the Ironman in the crowd, Jim has been to every tournament since he started going and holds the record for the most consecutive tournaments attended.
+At this point old draft vets reacquaint with each other over a pint, or shots of Jager, but the majority of the room does not know each other.
+Especially if this is a new tournament.
+You can easily spot the Ironman in the crowd, Jim has been to nearly every tournament since he started going and holds the record for the most consecutive tournaments attended.

 It is like trying to explain what Fight Club is to someone who has never been to Fight Club.